FRYerOK/SteamLauncher/README.md

 >
 > _SteamLauncher_ doesn't have code taken from Valve or any of its partners / affiliates.
 >
 > Use _SteamLauncher_ at your own risk.
+>
-I'm not responsible for what happens while using _SteamLauncher_.
-You take full reponsibility for any outcome that happens to you while using this application.
-Do not distribute _SteamLauncher_ files.
+> I'm not responsible for what happens while using _SteamLauncher_.
+You take full responsibility for any outcome that happens to you while using this application.